adambard/learnxinyminutes-docs/markdown.html.markdown

 ---

+## Further reading

 For more info, check out John Gruber's official post of syntax [here](http://daringfireball.net/projects/markdown/syntax) and Adam Pritchard's great cheatsheet [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

----

 If you want to learn more on some major Markdown flavors' features, see: